 Rev 3:21 See the note on Rev 3:12.

-Rev 4:1 The GOC, RP, WH, and NA27 contain the phrase και η φωνη η πρωτη ην ηκουσα ως σαλπιγγος λαλουσης μετ εμου λεγων.
-Thus, the participle λεγων agrees in gender with the speaker, not with φωνη "voice", which has the feminine gender.
-This is a pattern can be found also in the Septuagint.
-For example, consider the Old Testament statements " ... the word of the LORD came ... saying ... ".
-One way in which these are rendered in the Septuagint is εγενεθη ρημα κυριου ... λεγων, as in Gen 15:1 and 1Sa 15:10.
-We can find them also in similar forms using εγενετο instead of εγενεθη, as in 2Sa 7:4, 1Ki 18:1, and 2Ki 20:4.
-In each case the participle λεγων is used, which has the masculine gender, in agreement with the gender of the speaker of the word and not in agreement with the gender of ρημα "word", which is neuter.
+Rev 4:1 The GOC, RP, WH, and NA27 have και η φωνη η πρωτη ην ηκουσα ως σαλπιγγος λαλουσης μετ εμου λεγων.
+Thus, the participle λεγων agrees in gender with the speaker (the Lord), not with φωνη "voice", which has the feminine gender.
+Similar examples can be found when considering how the Septuagint renders the statements " ... the word of the LORD came ... saying ... ".
+Gen 15:1 and 1Sa 15:10 have εγενεθη ρημα κυριου ... λεγων, 2Sa 7:4 has εγενετο ρημα κυριου ... λεγων, and 1Ki 18:1 and 2Ki 20:4 have ρημα κυριου εγενετο ... λεγων.
+In each case the participle λεγων is in agreement with the masculine gender of the speaker and not with the neuter gender of ρημα "word".
 Gen 15:4 is another example that has been given in order to explain the Greek text of Rev 4:1.
 In Gen 15:4 we find ευθυς φωνη κυριου εγενετο προς αυτον λεγων.
-Note that λεγων is in agreement with the gender of the speaker, not with the gender of φωνη "voice", which is feminine.
-A somewhat related example can be found in the New Testament, in Lk 7:3, where we can see that the participle ερωτων is in number agreement with the one who sent the messengers, not with the messengers.
-The same could be said about the participle λεγων in Lk 7:6.
+Note that λεγων is in agreement with the masculine gender of the speaker, not with the feminine gender of φωνη "voice".
+A somewhat related example can be found in the New Testament in Lk 7:3, where we can see that the participle ερωτων is in agreement with the singular number of the one who sent the messengers, not with the plural number of the messengers.
+The same could be said about the form λεγων in Lk 7:6.

-The previous paragraph gives several examples in which the participle λεγων agrees with the gender of the speaker and not with the gender of that through which the message is transmitted (φωνη or ρημα).
-This should not be seen as a requirement but as a possibility, for we can find numerous examples in which a participle form of λεγω is used in agreement with φωνη, such as in Mt 3:17, Mt 17:5, and Ac 9:4.
-Note also that in this verse TR has λεγουσα, in agreement with φωνη.
+Several examples were given above in which the form λεγων agrees with the gender of the speaker and not with the gender of that through which the message is transmitted (φωνη or ρημα).
+There are also examples in which a participle form of λεγω agrees in gender with φωνη, such as in Mt 3:17, Mt 17:5, and Ac 9:4.
+Note also that in this verse TR has λεγουσα, which agrees in gender with φωνη.

 Rev 4:5 NA27 and WH have και επτα λαμπαδες πυρος ... α εισιν τα επτα πνευματα του θεου.
-Note that instead of the feminine relative pronoun αι that appears in the other texts, NA27 and WH have the neuter relative pronoun α.
+Note that in the place of the feminine relative pronoun αι that appears in the other texts, NA27 and WH have the neuter relative pronoun α.
 Thus, the relative pronoun agrees with the neuter gender of that which is represented by λαμπαδες, namely τα επτα πνευματα, and not with the gender of λαμπαδες.
-See the note on Rev 4:1.
+See also the note above on Rev 4:1.

 Rev 4:7-8 In verse 7, NA27 and WH have the masculine form εχων instead of the neuter form εχον of the other texts.
 Moreover, in verse 8, NA27 and WH have και τα τεσσαρα ζωα εν καθ εν αυτων εχων ανα πτερυγας εξ ... και αναπαυσιν ουκ εχουσιν ημερας και νυκτος λεγοντες ... .
 This would seem to require an interpretation in which the living creatures are symbolic descriptions of beings that have (from a grammatical viewpoint) the masculine gender.
 This is because the gender of the participles εχων and λεγοντες is masculine, while the gender of ζωα is neuter.
 A related example is found in 1Jn 5:7-8.
 We first read in 1Jn 5:7 τρεις εισιν οι μαρτυρουντες, and then in 1Jn 5:8 το πνευμα και το υδωρ και το αιμα και οι τρεις εις το εν εισι.
 The masculine gender used in μαρτυρουντες and οι τρεις would seem to indicate that at least one in the list of the three neuter nouns πνευμα, υδωρ, and αιμα represents figuratively something that does not have the neuter gender.
 Indeed, in view of Eph 5:26, το υδωρ "the water" could be associated with ο λογος "the word", of masculine gender, since ρημα "a (specific) word, saying, message" proceeds from the sum of the words of the Lord, which is denoted by the word λογος, as in Col 3:16.